peter/python-content-api/README.md

 # Python Content API

 An example Python CRUD/REST API framework.
-The idea is that you define models (see [example users model](models/users.py)) with JSON and database schema (for PostgreSQL).
-Once you have defined your model the framework will expose get/list/create/update/delete endpoints available for that model with validation and OpenAPI documentation.
+The idea is that you define models (see [users model](models/users.py)) with JSON and database schema (for PostgreSQL) and the framework then expose get/list/create/update/delete endpoints for you with validation and OpenAPI documentation.

 ## Setting up the Development Environment